Believe: Living with Dup15q syndrome Documentary

 What is dup15q?

-Dup 15q syndrome is a clinically identifiable syndrome which results from duplications of chromosome 15q11.2-13.1.
+Dup 15q syndrome is a clinically identifiable syndrome that results from duplications of chromosome 15q11.2-13.1.

 Idic(15) is one genetic variant of dup15q syndrome.
 People with idic(15) are born with 47 chromosomes in each of their body cells, instead of the usual 46 found in most people.
 In people with idic(15), the extra chromosome is made up of a piece of chromosome number 15 which has been duplicated end-to-end like a mirror image.